KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

-## Keyboard Theme Namespace
+## Namespace

 KeyboardKit has a ``KeyboardTheme`` type that is also a namespace for theme-related types and views, like ``KeyboardTheme/Shelf`` and ``KeyboardTheme/ShelfItem``.

-## Keyboard Theme Context
+## Context

 KeyboardKit has an observable ``KeyboardThemeContext`` class that can be used to handle themes and auto-persisted ``FeedbackContext/settings-swift.property``.
+It also has auto-persisted ``KeyboardThemeContext/settings-swift.property`` that can be used to persist themes.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever the theme changes.

-## Feedback Settings
+## Themes

-The ``KeyboardThemeContext``'s ``KeyboardThemeContext/settings-swift.property`` property has auto-persisted properties that can be used to set the selected theme, and that can be bound to components in a settings screen.

-## What is a theme?

 A ``KeyboardTheme`` can provide keyboard-related styles in a way that can be easily used and modified.
 A theme can also define style variations that can be used to customize a constrained set of theme properties.

 KeyboardKit Pro unlocks a bunch of themes and style variations, as well as a ``KeyboardStyle/ThemeBasedService`` ``KeyboardStyleService`` that lets you apply themes with the style service concept that is used by some views, like the ``KeyboardView``.

-## Predefined themes

 KeyboardKit Pro unlocks many standard themes, like ``KeyboardTheme/standard``, ``KeyboardTheme/swifty`` and ``KeyboardTheme/minimal``.
 These themes also have style variations, that lets you vary their appearance, like the standard theme's ``KeyboardTheme/StandardStyle/blue`` and ``KeyboardTheme/StandardStyle/green`` variations: